 Hundreds of thousands of children remain in danger across Iraq

 Unicef is extremely concerned for the safety and wellbeing of children and their families in Mosul and across Iraq who still require humanitarian help.
 Hospitals, schools, homes, and other vital infrastructure have been destroyed by fighting, with many families having fled their homes.

 Most displaced people are now living in newly constructed camps, or are sheltering in abandoned buildings.
-Additionally, heavy rains in Iraq have displaced close to 3,000 children.
+1.9 million people, including 900,000 children, remain displaced in Iraq.
 These children have lost food, water and shelter, putting them in danger of disease and violence.
 Many children remain in desperate need of our protection – we need your help.

 How is Unicef helping children in Mosul and Iraq?

 Unicef is working with teams of psychosocial carers and healthcare professionals to ensure that we are there for the children who have fled Mosul.
 We are supporting child-friendly spaces which give vulnerable children a place to play and learn in a safe and secure environment.
-Since the beginning of the conflict, Unicef has supported reopening of schools to allow over 400,000 children to get back to learning.
+In 2018, Unicef helped 237,318 school-aged children access quality education.